PitiRR/JobRecommender/README.md

 # JobRecommender

-End-to-end data ETL pipeline that extracts available jobs, and recommends best ones with a recommender System
+End-to-end data ETL pipeline that extracts available jobs, and recommends best-fitting ones with a recommender System

-Status: WIP, do not run
+Status: WIP

 ## About